Ch4t4r/Nebulo/README.md

 # License
 This work is licensed under the GNU GPLv3 License.
-Different license-agreements can be made with the developer, if needed.
+Different license-agreements can be made with the developer for parts of the app, if needed.

-Copyright (C) 2020   Daniel Wolf
+Copyright (C) 2021   Daniel Wolf

 <br>
 <br>